 You can take part in conferences and talks by professionals in the media industry through our Media Matters series https://www.herts.ac.uk/study/schools-of-study/humanities/media-matters

 And your course is affiliated to the Public Relations and Communications Association (PRCA), one of Britain's top organisations for PR professionals giving you valuable internship and networking opportunities.

 What's the course about?

-If you’re into music, film, food or travel, you’ll have opportunities to create magazine layouts and pdfs for online publications on whatever subject interests you.
+If you’re into music, film, food or travel, you’ll have opportunities to create magazine layouts and pdfs for online publications or design for mobile phones.
 A video option will give you the chance to create a documentary, or alternatively you can explore the world of the brand.